 Private and Public MBA Tuition

 The cost of an MBA will vary depending on where you study and how long of a program you choose.
-If you plan to attend in-person or move, you’ll need to consider the cost of living and other supplies that are required.
 Total tuition and fees at the top business schools in the US can exceed $100,000 at Harvard, Stanford, and The Wharton School.
-Some less expensive MBA programs include the Kelley School of Business at $51,182 for Indiana residents or $74,084 for non-residents; the Tuck School of Business’ MBA (21 months) is around $80,000.
+Some less expensive MBA programs include the Kelley School of Business at $55,167/year for Indiana residents or $80,275/year for non-residents; the Tuck School of Business’ MBA (21 months) is around $80,000.
 More examples are below.